Online Poker in Texas

 These clubs typically invite attention from authorities given how they creatively skirt the gambling law by the way they operate.
 Most charge fees for club membership and/or time spent in the club rather than collect rake from pots as regular-licensed poker rooms do.

 In essence, in order for them to operate and remain technically legal, the poker clubs have to prove they are not profiting off the actual games.
 In a way, they are attempting to present themselves as equivalent to home poker games in which the host must not earn any profit for providing a place to play.

-There is much less ambiguity about the legality of real-money online poker in Texas.
+There is much less ambiguity about the legality of online poker for real money in Texas.
 It is not.